johnflux/RobotOSHelpers/README.md

 Note that I show a start/stop button when hovering over a node process, to let me start and stop the node.

+See the `example_react_gui` for the React javascript code to show the process information and show a button to start and stop the process.